CWE-CAPEC/CWE-Content-Development-Repository/documentation/submission-phases.md

 The CWE Team accepts the initial submission and notifies the submitter.

-## Stage 2: Full Submission
+## Stage 2: Detailed Submission
 If the initial submission is accepted, then the CWE Team asks the submitter to provide full details for the submission, including over 10 different fields that will make the basis of a new CWE entry, such as potential mitigations, common consequences, demonstrative code examples, and others.
-The CWE Team works with the submitter to ensure that the full submission has appropriate, correct details.
+The CWE Team works with the submitter to ensure that the detailed submission has appropriate, correct details.

-### Phase 7: Full-Sub-Requested
+### Phase 7: Det-Requested

 The CWE Team asks the submitter to provide full details for their submission.
 Currently, this is done by posting a comment to the CDR issue tracker.
 The submitter can then move that comment to a text editor of their choice, add the details inline, and reply with the updated information as a new comment to the CDR issue tracker.

-### Phase 8: Full-Sub-Received
+### Phase 8: Det-Received

 The submitter has provided the full submission details, but they have not yet been reviewed by the CWE team.

-### Phase 9: Full-Review
+### Phase 9: Det-Review

 The CWE Team reviews the full submission details, ensures that all requested details are provided, and performs a quality check on each field within the submission.

-### Phase 10: Full-Consultation
+### Phase 10: Det-Consultation

 If necessary, the CWE Team works directly with the submitter to resolve any gaps or identified quality concerns.

-### Phase 11: Full-Accepted
+### Phase 11: Det-Accepted

 The CWE Team accepts the full, detailed submission.